 3. See the Seals and Sea Lions — for Free

 One of Saint Paul’s best attractions is perfect for families — and it’s free to get in.
 Como Park Zoo and Conservatory provides for a full day of entertainment and education that doesn’t cost you anything.
-The zoo opened Como Harbor, its brand-new seal and sea lion habitat, in June 2021, where you can check out gray seals, harbor seals and sea lions.
+Say hi to Sparky the sea lion and enjoy watching all seven animals that call Como Harbor home as they get to know each other, the habitat and their adoring fans.

 4. Feel the Rush

 Valleyfair, the Upper Midwest’s largest amusement park, opens for the season in early May and runs through the fall, offering thrills for all ages.
-Adrenaline junkies should head straight for the 70-foot looping Delirious, which was added in 2018 and anchors a Route 66-themed area.
+Adrenaline junkies should head straight for the 70-foot looping Delirious or the ever-popular rollercoaster Wild Thing.
 And don’t miss Valleyfair’s Soak City Waterpark, with its wave pool, rapids and water slides.